Online Media Group, Inc.: Citius' Execs Lean on Successful Past to Develop New Markets in the Future

 Getting a green light from the FDA to use a 505(b)(2) designation can potentially shave years and millions of dollars off R&D, while somewhat de-risking the drug's development because of known attributes.
 It can come with a cost, though, as investors are often quick to judge the drug as un-sexy or just some different salt of an old drug being repackaged, even if nothing is further from the case.

-Mazur and Holubiak see passed any stigma and straight into an opportunity by taking APIs that have been in man before and developing them as potentially category leaders in new indications where patients face a dearth of therapeutic options.
+Mazur and Holubiak see the opportunity to take APIs that have been in man before and developing them as potentially category leaders in new indications where patients face a dearth of therapeutic options.
 Mino-Lok is a great example.
-Currently, if a doctor is trying to salvage a central venous catheter (CVC) for a patient with bacteremia, the options are non-existent.
-The standard is to pull out the CVC and insert a new one.
+Currently, if a doctor is trying to salvage a central venous catheter (CVC) for a patient with bacteremia, the options are very limited and not well studied.
+The standard in most cases is to pull out the CVC and insert a new one at a different site.
+These are two invasive procedures.
 When considering the discomfort to the patient and all the possible things that can go wrong during and subsequent to the procedure, it's obviously far from ideal.

 To put a little light on how dire the situation is, consider that about 500,000 out of 7 million CVCs that are used each year become infected, leading to serious, life threatening infections called catheter-related blood stream infections (CRBSIs).

 Mino-Lok treats the infection with the catheter in place.
-A 90-patient, Phase 2b trial demonstrated 100% efficacy in salvaging the indwelling CVC without a single serious adverse event reported, versus 18% of patients undergoing CVC replacement experiencing some type of serious adverse event.
-Based upon the one-year timeline for the 700-patient, Phase 3 study listed on clinicaltrials.gov, the trial should be wrapping up somewhere around the first quarter of next year, given the first patient was enrolled in February.
+A 90-patient, Phase 2b trial demonstrated 100% efficacy in salvaging the indwelling CVC without any significant adverse events reported, versus 18% of patients undergoing CVC replacement experiencing some type of serious adverse event.
+Of course a small phase 2b study is too small to draw any definitive conclusions, so the phase 3 pivotal study of 700 patients has been initiated.
+Interim data readouts will become available within 12 months so the first look e should be available somewhere around the first quarter of next year, given the first patient was enrolled in February.
 That certainly puts a potential milestone catalyst for the company on the mid-term horizon.

-The company will also get to take an interim look at data halfway through the study.

 With Mino-Lok cemented as the cornerstone of the company, management next added Hydro-Lido, a proprietary topical formulation combining hydrocortisone and lidocaine for the treatment of hemorrhoids.
-CTXR management recently disclosed that they are making an adjustment to the formulation, combing lidocaine with a higher potency corticosteroid, rather than hydrocortisone.
-The two products are not used together in any FDA-approved treatment currently, but both are approved independently for various dermatological disorders.
+CTXR management recently disclosed that they are making an adjustment to the formulation, combining lidocaine with a higher potency corticosteroid, rather than hydrocortisone.
+The newly formulated product will be designated as "CITI-002".

-There is not a single prescription medication approved by the FDA for the treatment of hemorrhoids.
-This may come as a shock to the 10 million Americans that report symptoms of hemorrhoidal disease annually.
+There are not any prescription drugs approved by the FDA for the treatment of hemorrhoids.
+Those that are currently being used are called "DESI" drugs, meaning Drug Efficacy Study Implementation, which have been grand fathered into market availability because they existed prior to the modern FDA laws and regulations.
+CITI-002 would be the only prescription drug therapy with evidence of efficacy and safety.
+This would be a significant development for the 10 million Americans that report symptoms of hemorrhoidal disease annually.

-To that point, Hydro-Lido is a solid complement to Mino-Lok in meeting all the qualities of an ideal drug development candidate at Citius: large market, unmet need and rapid path to commercialization via existing APIs.
+To that point, CITI-002 is a solid complement to Mino-Lok in meeting all the qualities of an ideal drug development candidate at Citius: large market, unmet need, no competing drug therapies, and rapid path to commercialization via the 505(b02 regulatory pathway.

-In a 210-patient, Phase 2a trial, 88.9% of patients on Hydro-Lido achieved greater relief with respect to itching at day 2 as compared to any patients receiving hydrocortisone or lidocaine alone.
-An 85.7% improvement at day 2 with respect to pain and discomfort for the Hydro-Lido group was reported also.

 When you start talking about accomplishments of executive leadership, it's an anomaly to look through the microcap space (at $2.45 per share, Citius has a market capitalization of $26.1 million, according to QuoteMedia data) and see resumes like that of Mazur and Holubiak.
-Their names are attached to drugs like Zantac, Tamiflu, Bactrim, Rocephin, Dynacin, Vicodin, tretinoin, ribavirin and Denavir and companies like Roche, Medicis, Pfizer, Valeant, Perrigo and Novartis.
+Their names are attached to drugs like Tamiflu, Bactrim, Rocephin, Dynacin, Vicodin, tretinoin, ribavirin and Denavir and companies like Roche, Medicis, Cooper Labs, and Akrimax.
 The Citius founders have a long track record of building companies, launching drugs and growing value for either their employers or their shareholders, depending on where they were at that time.
 The history is not debatable and the question now looms: is Citius that next success that each will add to their legacy?

 Online Media Group, Inc. is not registered with any financial or securities regulatory authority and holds no investment licenses and does not provide, nor claims to provide, investment advice.
 We are a publisher of original and third party news and information.
 This article is sponsored content and is neither an offer nor recommendation to buy, sell or hold any security.
 The views expressed are our own and not intended to be the basis for any investment decision.
 Investing intrinsically involves substantial risk and readers are reminded to consult an investment professional and complete their own due diligence, including SEC filings, when researching any companies mentioned in this release.
 This release is based upon publicly available information and, while vetted, is not considered to be all-inclusive or guaranteed to be free from errors.
 With respect to Section 17(B) of the Securities Act of 1933 and in the interest of full disclosure, we call the reader's attention to the fact that Online Media Group, Inc. received $2,660 in compensation from a third party for content creation, advertising and distribution services related to this material.